Old Fort (Purana Qila)

 Delhi’s famous Old Fort (Purana Qila)

-One does not have to go far to see the old fort or Purana Quila standing stoically amidst wild greenery.Built on the site of the most ancient of the numerous cities of Delhi, Indraprastha, Purana Quila is roughly rectangular in shape having a circuit of nearly two kilometers.
+One does not have to go far to see the Old Fort (Purana Qila) standing stoically amidst wild greenery.
+Built on the site of the most ancient of the numerous cities of Delhi.
+Indraprastha, Purana Quila is roughly rectangular having a circuit of nearly two kilometers.

-Subsequently Islam Shah took over the reins of North India from this fort, but later shifted his capital to Gwalior, as it was supposed to be a safer capital in that period.
-After Islam Shah’s death in 1553, Adil Shah took the charge of North India, and this fort remained neglected.
-Adil Shah shifted his capital to further east to Chunar in present day Uttar Pradesh.
-Humayun, who was based in Kabul got an opportunity to re-capture the citadel and the seat of Delhi in 1555, fifteen years after he had to leave it, though his reign didn’t last long, he died only a year later in Jan.
-1556, due to a tragic accident, within the fort complex at Sher Mandal.
+Subsequently, Islam Shah took over the reins of North India from this fort but later shifted his capital to Gwalior.
+People believed it to be a safer capital in that period.
+After Islam Shah died in 1553, Adil Shah took charge of North India, and this fort remained neglected.
+Adil Shah shifted his capital further east to Chunar in present-day Uttar Pradesh.
+Humayun, who was based in Kabul got an opportunity to re-capture the citadel and the seat of Delhi in 1555.
+Fifteen years after he had to leave it, though his reign didn’t last long.
+He died only a year later in January 1556, due to a tragic accident, within the fort complex at Sher Mandal.Old Fort (Purana Qila)

-Today, it is also the venue of daily sound and light shows after sunset, entailing history of seven cities of Delhi, from Indraprastha to New Delhi.
+Today, it is also the venue of daily sound and light shows after sunset, entailing the history of seven cities of Delhi, from Indraprastha to New Delhi.

 History